cosmos/interchain-security/UPGRADING.md

 ## Unreleased

+## v7.0.x

+v7.0.x does not contain any state migrations or state breaking changes for consumers or providers.
+Breaking changes included in this release all stem from the IBC v10.0.x upgrade.

+## v6.4.x

 ### Provider

 Upgrading a provider from v6.2.0 requires state migrations.
 The following migrators should be added to the upgrade handler of the provider chain: